bakape/hydron/README.md

 # thumbnailer
-Media tagger, organizer and scrapper backend.
+Media tagger and organizer backend.
 Hydron aims to be a much faster alternative to the [Hydrus Network](https://github.com/hydrusnetwork/hydrus) and is currently in early development.